Unified Breakdown Analysis for Byzantine Robust Gossip: Background

 Due to the averaging nature of~\Cref{eq:finite_sum_on_honest}, centralized algorithms for solving this problem rely on global averaging of the gradients computed at each node.
-In the decentralized setting, we rely on (local) inexact averaging instead.
+In the decentralized setting, we rely on performing local (node-wise) inexact averaging steps instead.

 \textbf{Gossip Communication.} Standard decentralized optimization algorithms typically rely on the so-called \textit{gossip} communication protocol \citep{boyd2006randomized, nedic2009distributed, scaman2017optimal, kovalev2020optimal}.
-The gossip protocol consists in updating parameters of any node $i$ with a linear combination of the parameters of its neighbors, with updates of the form \(\vx_i^{t+1} = \vx_i^t - \eta \sum_{ j=1}^m w_{ij} \vx_j^t,\) where $\eta \ge 0$ denotes a communication step-size.
-The matrix of the weights $\mW = (w_{ij})_{i,j}$ is called the \textit{gossip matrix}, and naturally defines the communication graph $\G$, in the sense that $w_{ij} = 0$ if nodes $i$ and $j$ are not neighbors.
-By considering the matrix of honest parameters $\mX = (\vx_1, \ldots,\vx_m)^T$, the gossip update is also conveniently written as
+The gossip protocol consists of updating the parameter of a node $i$ through a linear combination of the parameters of its neighbors, with updates of the form \(\vx_i^{t+1} = \vx_i^t - \eta \sum_{ j=1}^m w_{ij} (\vx_i^t - \vx_j^t),\) where $w_{ij}$ is a weight associated with the edge $(ij)$ of the graph and $\eta \ge 0$ will denote a communication step-size.
+By denoting $\mW$ the Laplacian matrix associated with the weighted graph $\G$, i.e $\mW_{ij} = - w_{ij}$ if $i\neq j$ and $\mW_{ii} = \sum_{j \in n(i)}w_{ij}$, and denoting the matrix of parameters as $\mX = (\vx_1, \ldots,\vx_m)^T$, then the gossip update conveniently writes: